arpansahu/great_chat/Readme.md

 IT would be a nightmare to have your own vps to save cost and not hosting your own postgresql server.

-For more information, see the # PostgreSql
+For more information, see the ### Installing PostgreSql

-## Installing PostgreSql

 1. Update the package list to make sure you have the latest information